veganworshipper/Broadcom-Stingray-PS225/linux/linux.md

 ## Kernel

 The `config` file can be applied to Arch Linux ARM's `linux-aarch64` package to build an up-to-date kernel image and modules.
-A dtb for the PS225, newer than the preinstalled one, builds at `arch/arm64/boot/dts/broadcom/stingray/bcm958802a802x.dtb`.
+A dtb for the PS225, newer than the stock one, builds at `arch/arm64/boot/dts/broadcom/stingray/bcm958802a802x.dtb`.

 On an existing ALARM system:
 ```